Talisca

-Anderson Souza Conceição (born 1 February 1994), known as Anderson Talisca or Talisca, is a Brazilian professional footballer who plays as an attacking midfielder and forward for Saudi Professional League club Al Nassr.
+Anderson Souza Conceição (born 1 February 1994), known as Anderson Talisca or simply Talisca, is a Brazilian professional footballer who plays as an attacking midfielder and forward for Süper Lig club Fenerbahçe.

 Club career

 Bahia

 A youth graduate from Bahia, where he arrived in 2009, Talisca made his professional debut against Corinthians on 7 July 2013, and scored his first goal in the next match against São Paulo.

 Benfica

-On 5 July 2014, after his debut season, Talisca moved to Portuguese champions Benfica for a €4.75 million fee (agent fee included), the highest paid for a Bahia player.
+On 5 July 2014, after his debut season, Talisca moved to Portuguese champion Benfica for a €4.75 million fee (agent fee included), the highest paid for a Bahia player.
 On 18 July 2014, he scored his first goal for Benfica on his debut in their Taça de Honra semi-final win against Estoril.
 On 12 September, he scored a hat-trick in an away victory against Vitória de Setúbal.
 On 27 September, he scored two goals in a row against Estoril in an away win (3–2) and became the Primeira Liga's top goalscorer with five goals.
 On 5 October, he scored his sixth goal in Portuguese league and maintained the top scorer lead.
 On 31 October, he scored his eighth and fourth consecutive goal in Primeira Liga, in a home win against Rio Ave (1–0), keeping the top scorer lead.

 On 4 November 2014, he scored his first goal in the UEFA Champions League, the only goal of the game to defeat Monaco in the group stage.
 He described scoring the 82nd-minute goal as the "best feeling" in his life.
 On 26 January 2016, he netted a hat-trick in a 6–1 win at Moreirense in the Taça da Liga.

 In the 2015–16 season, Talisca scored Benfica's winning goal in a 2–1 away victory against Zenit Saint Petersburg in the second leg of UEFA Champions League's round of 16, to make the aggregate score 3–1.
 On 8 May, he sealed the 2–0 away win at Marítimo in the league with a direct free kick.